 I ask you to join with these communities by witnessing and hearing.
 While the situation they face is dire, you will also recognize the beauty and complexity of the land and of the people as they regroup and search for ways forward.

 Loy has been a social documentary filmmaker and a participatory video facilitator for two decades.
 He and I have considered ways to support the men and their solar power project or the women who are finding new ways to feed their children.
 The small local projects are the ones, Loy points out, that are most likely to succeed.
 Global witness and connection are needed.

-With immense thanks to all who agreed to be filmed, we offer you Tropic of Chaos.
-You may view the film at https://vimeo.com/333525345, using the password chad to view.
+With immense thanks to all who agreed to be filmed, we refer you to Tropic of Chaos.
+You will be able to view the film through the new distributor it has been adopted by – Antropodocs.

 Consider responding to one of these queries (questions meant to be pondered and answered with humble care) after you have watched the documentary.

 - Are there words you’d like to say to the people in the documentary?
 If there are, please send them to me (click on contact above) or post them in the comments below.
 I’ll gather them and ask Angelo to translate them and get them to at least some of the people he filmed.

 - Angelo pointed out to me that all the voices in the film are from local people.
 He is aware that he himself is not native to that region.
 Are there elements that you think his outsider view affected?
 Would you suggest any corrections or changes?

 - How do or how could the people in this documentary get their voices to the wider world?

 - I am aware that seeing the difficulties that others face can be painful.
 What might make you feel that you have responded with respect and care to the people and other beings in this film?
 What might ease your own heart?